New Zealand's Deadliest Twister - Frankton Tornado

 hcl 07028TILE

-Did you know Frankton was hit by New Zealand's deadliest recorded tornado 73 years ago?
+Did you know that Frankton was struck by New Zealand’s deadliest recorded tornado 73 years ago?

 HCL_00330 The path of destruction caused by the Frankton Tornado.